WebFiori/docs/jsonx.md

 The interface [`JsonI`](https://webfiori.com/docs/jsonx/JsonI) is used to customize the generated JSON output of an object.
 The interface has one method at which the developer must implement which is [`JsonI::toJSON()`](https://webfiori.com/docs/jsonx/JsonI#toJSON).
 The developer must implement the method in a way it returns an instance of the class [`JsonX`](https://webfiori.com/docs/jsonx/JsonX).

-Let's assume that we have the same `Employee` class.
-We can use the interface `JsonI` to customize JSON output as follows:
+Assuming that we have the same `Employee` class from previous example, we can use the interface `JsonI` to customize JSON output as follows:

 ``` php